AgnostiqHQ/covalent-aws-plugins/README.md

 pip install covalent-aws-plugins
 ```

+This will ensure that all the AWS executor plugins listed below are installed.

-> You may require [Docker](https://docs.docker.com/get-docker/) for Braket and [Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli) to be installed to use the Braket & EC2 plugins respectively.
+> You may require [Docker](https://docs.docker.com/get-docker/) and [Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli) to be installed to use the Braket & EC2 plugins respectively.

 ## Included Plugins